dproctor/wedding-website/stanley.md

 <li><a href="https://www.redwood-stanley.com/">Redwood Cabins</a>, <a href="https://goo.gl/maps/PSPUuvNNGeWZo5pX9">Google maps</a></li>
 </ul>

+<h3><a name="idaho-rocky-mountain-ranch" id="idaho-rocky-mountain-ranch"   href="https://idahorocky.com/">Idaho Rocky Mountain Ranch</a></h3>
+<em>Update: fully booked.</em> If you're looking for a really special experience, look no further.
+This is a luxury guest ranch with great food on site (it's all inclusive).
+This is the furthest away of the options we recommend, but still only a 15-minute drive from Stanley and the wedding venue.
+<a href="https://goo.gl/maps/QKUSR5TcyHyfjoCd6">Google maps</a>

 <h3><a name="rental-houses" id="rental-houses"> Rental houses</a></h3>
-There are a few nice larger homes for groups available through <a href="http://www.sawtoothvista.com/">Sawtooth Vista</a>.
+<em>Update: Fully booked.</em> There are a few nice larger homes for groups available through <a href="http://www.sawtoothvista.com/">Sawtooth Vista</a>.
 (Note that they don't allow booking less than 5 nights until after April 1).
 There are also a handful of good options on <a href="https://www.airbnb.com/">Airbnb</a> and <a href="https://www.vrbo.com/">VRBO</a> and comfortable suites with kitchens available through <a href="http://stanleyvacationrentals.com/">Stanley Vacation Rentals</a>.

 <h3><a name="triangle-c-cabins" id="triangle-c-cabins"  href="https://triangleccabins.com/">Triangle C Cabins</a></h3>
 <em>Update: fully booked.</em> These standalone cabins are cozy, a little rustic and very popular.
 Enjoy the firepit in the evenings and volleyball, bocce and other games on-site.
 Expect this site to be packed with other wedding guests.
 As part of Redfish Resort, free shuttles to stunning Redfish Lake are a perk of staying here.